Linear and Abstract Algebra

 For practice, click on the following links to see

-If you are unable to attend on any of the above dates, or require special conditions, then you should email the lecturer well in advance explaining your circumstances.
+If you are unable to attend on any of the above dates or times, or require special conditions, then you should email the lecturer well in advance explaining your circumstances.

 Exercise Sheets and Solutions